 A 30-year-old man won't commit in a relationship because he is so afraid to connect, afraid to lose someone else whom he deeply loves.
 His mother died when he was 11 years old from cancer.
 He became obsessed with his health and devotes his life to learning all he can about healthy living.

 You have enough to worry about right now... so I offer a 100% satisfaction guarantee.
 Your free trial includes the first of 12 "Roo-Letters" - each designed to help children identify and communicate about a different aspect of grief.
 If you and your child enjoy the first Roo-Letter, purchasing the entire 12-letter series will be easy peasy.

 This is not a monthly subscription.
 It is a one-time purchase and you will have access to the entire series to work through at your own pace.
 If, after your purchase, you decide for any reason that Melodee Roo & The Wantoks Too!
-Letters for Grieving Children Like You is not for you, simply send me an email and I will gladly refund you your purchase price.
+Letters for Grieving Children Like You is not for you, simply send me an email within 7 days of purchase, outlining your reason and I will gladly refund you your purchase price.